 - Put together care packages, stockings, or trick-or-treat goodie bags.

-*Critical items most treasured by our residents: Trash bags, first aid kits (rubbing alcohol, peroxide, band aids, antibiotic ointment, hydrocortisone cream), toilet tissue, paper towels, dish liquid, hand soap, tissues, laundry detergent, shampoo, conditioner, soap, bath towel, shower cap, toothbrush, toothpaste, shaving gel, nail cutters, deodorant, q-tips, body lotion, fleece blankets, mini flashlights, batteries (AA or AAA), and gift cards (family dollar, Wal-Mart, grocery stores, pharmacies, etc.)
+- *Critical items most treasured by our residents: Trash bags, first aid kits (rubbing alcohol, peroxide, band aids, antibiotic ointment, hydrocortisone cream), depends (female and male), toilet tissue, paper towels, dish liquid, hand soap, tissues, laundry detergent, shampoo, conditioner, soap, bath towel, shower cap, toothbrush, toothpaste, shaving gel, nail cutters, deodorant, q-tips, body lotion, fleece blankets, mini flashlights, batteries (AA or AAA), and gift cards (family dollar, Wal-Mart, grocery stores, pharmacies, etc.)

 What experience is required to volunteer?